Doctoral Studies

 First Supervisor

-The first supervisor is responsible for the academic supervision.
+The first supervisor is responsible for academic supervision.
 This supervisor must be chosen from among the professorial staff of the Faculty of Humanities and Social Sciences.
-Without a written supervision agreement that is co-authored and signed by the first supervisor, admission to the doctoral program is not possible.
-The form for the supervision agreement can be found under Admisson to Doctoral Studies.
+A written supervision agreement is required for admission.
+You can find the form under Admisson to Doctoral Studies.

-The exact way in which a first supervisor performs the task of supervising doctoral students beyond the above-mentioned duties is at the discretion and negotiation of the first supervisor and doctoral student.
+The exact way in which a first supervisor performs the task of supervising doctoral students is left to the discretion and negotiation of the first supervisor and doctoral student.
 Educational researcher Søren Bengtsen provides an interesting insight into this in a contribution to the “Doctoral Supervision Symposium”, which took place at ETH Zurich in 2019 – see in particular the sequence on the “Doctoral Support Model” in the podcast recording starting from minute 36:50.

-The GSL recommends discussing important decisions for the doctoral studies and the dissertation with the first supervisor (especially important changes in content, planned research stays/conferences) However, not all first supervisors want to be involved in decisions to the same extent.
-The GSL recommends discussing and negotiating mutual expectations that are not specifically laid out in the supervision agreement from the beginning.
+The GSL recommends discussing important decisions for doctoral studies and the dissertation with the first supervisor (especially important changes in content, planned research stays/conferences).
+However, not all first supervisors want to be involved in decisions to the same extent.
+The GSL recommends discussing and negotiating mutual expectations at an early stage.
 A questionnaire, such as the one adapted by Anne Lee (downloadable here), can provide guidance as to which expectations may exist on both sides and to what extent.
 However, it should be noted that neither first supervisors nor doctoral students are obligated to clarify expectations – especially written expectations.

 Second Supervisor

-The second supervisor must have a scientific education that includes either a habilitation or a an academic qualification equivalent to a habilitation and must also be affiliated with a university accredited for doctoral education, where s/he holds the right to award doctorates (sometimes also called “examination right for doctorates”) (see PhD regulations §4.2).
-Important: Potential second supervisors must be recognized in their role by the GSL Board – only after this confirmation are they officially entitled to act as second supervisor and to write the second assessment of the dissertation after the doctoral procedure has been initiated.
+The second supervisor must have a scientific education that includes either a habilitation or an academic qualification equivalent to a habilitation and must also be affiliated with a university accredited for doctoral education, where they hold the right to award doctorates (sometimes also called “examination right for doctorates”) (see PhD regulations §4.2).
+Important: Potential second supervisors needs to be recognized in their role by the GSL Board.

 The process for confirmation of second supervisors by the GSL Board is as follows: The second supervisor should be reported to the GSL by the end of the 2nd year of the doctorate via the annual progress report.
 The board decides on the recognition of the proposed second supervisor at the next board meeting.
 If there is any uncertainty as to whether potential second supervisors would be recognized by the GSL Board, the GSL Office can be contacted at any time for an assessment before making an inquiry (gsl) @ unilu.ch